Skip to Content

 Several airlines still charge for checked luggage, so when you factor in the cost of bringing the equipment with the risk of the equipment getting damaged, it is easy to have second thoughts about lugging all the gear along.

-5. Can you rent a projector on the road?
+6. Can you rent a projector on the road?

-One of our favorite ideas is to rent a projector once you get to your final destination.
 Think about the peace of mind you will have in not toting around all of that expensive equipment with you.

 Most major cities have projector rental options that are very reasonable.
 In a city like Phoenix, AZ, you can rent a projector, monitor, and microphone for an affordable daily rate.

-Options if you elect to travel with your projector:
+Options if you elect to travel with your projector

 If renting a projector doesn’t make sense for your needs and you want to move forward with flying with it, purchasing a heavy-duty case is critical.